Lesson: Orbital Mechanics Physics • 9th Grade

 How many times longer does it take for planet B to orbit the star than planet A?
 Give your answer to 1 decimal place.

 A satellite orbits Earth at an orbital radius of 10,000 km.
 Its orbital period is 2.8 hours.
 How fast is the satellite moving?
-Give your answer in kilometers per second and to 2 significant figures.
+Give your answer to the nearest kilometer per second.

 Titan is the largest moon of Saturn.
 It has a roughly circular orbit and it orbits Saturn at a distance of 1,220,000 km with a period of 15.9 days.
 At what speed is Titan moving along its orbit?
-Give your answer in kilometers per second and to 2 significant figures.
+Give your answer to the nearest kilometer per second.